devonzuegel/affitto/final-paper.md

 DIST_COST      = 100      # The coefficient on the cost of moving far (which is a logarithmic
                           # function on the distance of the move).

-PROB_RENT_CONTROL = 0#.2   # The probability that a given patch's price is restricted by rent-control.

 DEFAULT_PRICE  = 188900   # We initialize patches in our ABM map with the average home values of the
                           # corresponding zip codes.
 The data contained some irregularities, resulting